MicrosoftDocs/customer-insights/ci-docs/measure-templates.md

 # Create measures from templates

 Use predefined templates of commonly used [measures](measures.md) to create them.
-Detailed descriptions of the templates and a guided experience help you with efficient measure creation.
 Templates build on mapped data from the *Unified Activity* entity.
 So make sure you have configured [customer activities](activities.md) before you create a measure from a template.

 Measure templates are only supported in environments for **individual customers**.
 To create custom measures or create measures for B-to-B, see [Use measure builder](measure-builder.md).